Cant Sleep Without Carbs

 The keto diet eating plan has so many health benefits.
 From weight loss to improved energy to balanced blood sugars, it can really make a big difference in your life.

 But for some people, the transition into the ketogenic diet can come with some side effects and bumps in the road.
-If you've been dealing with insulin resistance for a long time, for example, you might find yourself having a hard time sleeping at night when starting to eat a low-carb diet.
+If you've been dealing with Fat Storing Hormone resistance for a long time, for example, you might find yourself having a hard time sleeping at night when starting to eat a low-carb diet.
 You might find that you can't sleep without carbs.

-That's because you still have high insulin levels but not very many carbohydrates... and so you can get into a hypoglycemic state at nighttime.
+That's because you still have high Fat Storing Hormone levels but not very many carbohydrates... and so you can get into a hypoglycemic state at nighttime.
 That ultimately triggers stimulating hormones like cortisol and adrenaline.

 There are several things you can do along the way to support better sleep.
 These include: